 Deploy to HuaWei Cloud CCE

 Refer to Overview▸, AutoMQ supports deployment on Kubernetes.
-This article describes the installation process of deploying AutoMQ on the Huawei Cloud CCE platform.
+This article outlines the installation process for deploying AutoMQ on the Huawei Cloud CCE platform.

 In this article, AutoMQ Product Service Provider, AutoMQ Service Provider, and AutoMQ specifically refer to AutoMQ HK Limited and its subsidiaries.